-Last Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms (BEL) (Last May-2020 it updated: May-2020) Containment measures were strengthened on March 18.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Belgium (BEL) 15-Apr-2020 (Last updated: 17-Apr-2020) Containment measures were strengthened on March 18, which will remain in place until May 3.
 Citizens are required to stay at home, except for work and daily necessities (food shops, post office, bank, pharmacy, hospitals, etc.).
-A phased approach will be adopted to gradually scale back these measures, considering three essential aspects: wearing a face mask, testing and tracing.
-Non-essential travel outside Belgium is prohibited since March 18.
-All public gatherings have been prohibited since March 13, which may be able to gradually resume under certain conditions (under examination).
-Mass events such as festivals are not allowed before August 31.
-Non-essential shops and retail outlets have been closed since March 18, which will apply until May 11, except for "contact professions".
-A limited number of shops (e.g. fabric shops) were allowed to open on May 4.
-Firms in industry and business-to-business sectors are re-opened on May 4, although they continue to be encouraged to organise telework.
-If social distancing cannot be respected, they will follow a series of health recommendations, such as wearing a mask.
+Non-essential travel outside Belgium is prohibited since March 18 until May 3.
+All public gatherings are prohibited since March 13 until May 3.
+Non-essential shops and retail outlets are closed from 18 March.
+Firms are obliged to organise telework and, if this is not possible for certain employees, social distancing will be strictly respected.
+If firms cannot meet these obligations, they must be closed temporarily.
+These measures will apply until May 3.
 The federal government provides additional resources to grant a cash advance to hospitals, which will be regulated taking account of exceptional costs and loss of revenues (around EUR 1 billion, 0.2% of GDP).
 It was announced on March 20.
-Brussels: EUR 110 million to support companies (These include one-off premium of EUR 4 000 for all companies affected by the emergency measures and that are required to close, liquidity support to companies etc.).
-Wallonia: EUR 350 million fund to help firms, health and social industries and local authorities (These include EUR 5 000 for companies that have been shut down or cannot work and retail (EUR 2 500 if they are partially closed), liquidity support to companies, etc.).
+Brussels: EUR 110 million to support companies (These include one-off premium of EUR 4 000 for all companies affected by the emergency measures and that are required to close, liquidity support to companies etc.) Wallonia: EUR 350 million fund to help firms, health and social industries and local authorities (These include EUR 5 000 for companies that have been shut down or cannot work and retail (EUR 2 500 if they are partially closed), liquidity support to companies, etc.).
 Flanders: Different measures to support firms (These include interruption premium of EUR 4 000 for all companies or shops that must stop their activities; EUR 100 million of guarantees for firms and the self-employed, etc.).
 The payment of mortgages/credits and premiums for fire insurance and outstanding balance insurance for families, viable firms and the self-employed can be deferred until end September 2020 without charging any fee.
-It was announced on March 22
+It was announced on March 22.